Pips801/generic/readme.md

  - Uplay (Ubisoft)
  - Windows Updates

-You can use this container for Steam, however our [steamcache container](https://hub.docker.com/r/steamcache/steamcache/) is a better option as it uses a different caching method that's better for Steam.
+You can use this container for Steam, however [steamcache container](https://hub.docker.com/r/steamcache/steamcache/) is a better option as it uses a different caching method that's better for Steam.

 ## Usage

 You will need to have a DNS server forwarding queries to the machine your docker container is running on.
-You can use the [steamcache-dns](https://hub.docker.com/r/steamcache/steamcache-dns/) docker image to do this or you can use a DNS service already on your network see the [steamcache-dns github page](https://github.com/steamcache/steamcache-dns) for more information.
+You can use the [steamcache-dns](https://hub.docker.com/r/pips/steamcache-dns/) docker image to do this or you can use a DNS service already on your network see the [steamcache-dns github page](https://github.com/steamcache/steamcache-dns) for more information.

 Run the origin container using the following to allow TCP port 80 (HTTP) through the host machine: